MohammedNoori0/PythonParse/README.md

-Program to help parsing logs.
+Program to help parse logs.